ICLRandD/Blackstone/README.md

 ```
 #### Visualising entities

-spaCy ships with an excellent set of visualisers, including a visualiser for NER predicts.
+[spaCy](https://spacy.io/)ships with an excellent set of visualisers, including a visualiser for NER predicts.
 Blackstone comes with a custom colour palette that can be used to make it easier to distiguish entities on the source text.

 ```python
 """